Can You Check If Your Info Is on the Dark Web?

 Pro tip: For added security, use a password manager to create and store your passwords.
 These tools provide a secure, central location for all of your credentials, giving you easy access to your accounts with a single master password.

-For the strongest security, experts recommend using an authenticator app, like Okta or Google Authenticator, rather than receiving 2FA codes on your phone.
+For the strongest security, the experts at Consumer Reports recommend using an authenticator app, like Authy or Google Authenticator, rather than receiving 2FA codes on your phone.
 This is because scammers can gain access to your phone number (and SMS texts) by conducting what’s called a SIM swapping scam.

 Notify the fraud departments at banks, credit unions, and credit card companies as soon as you know your financial details may have been compromised.